2026 Dynasty Superflex Rookie Rankings: Mendoza and Question Marks at QB (Updated Feb. 13)

 - Dwayne Haskins

 That’s a bad list to be on.
-Simpson’s draft stock will be debated heavily heading into the draft.
+Simpson’s draft stock will be debated heavily ahead of the draft.
 He could range from a top-10 pick to falling into Round 2.

-The later round QBs of the 2026 draft do have upside if they find their way to playing time.
+The later-round QBs of 2026 do have upside if they find their way to playing time.

-LSU's Garrett Nussmeier boasts incredible highlight-reel off-platform throws.
+LSU's Garrett Nussmeier boasts terrific highlight-reel, off-platform throws.
 He struggled with INTs, throwing 12, but his ball placement continues to improve.

-Miami's Carson Beck transferred from Georgia after late-season injuries, carrying the Hurricanes to the National Championship game.
-He throws plenty of interceptions, but his leadership and intangibles could get him drafted in Day 2.
+Miami's Carson Beck transferred from Georgia after late-season injuries, carrying the Hurricanes to the national championship game.
+He throws plenty of interceptions, but his leadership and intangibles could get him drafted on Day 2.

 Baylor’s Sawyer Robertson has good mechanics and could be a Day 3 pick with upside.

-There are also some run first QBs who could be intriguing fantasy stashes like Arkansas’ Taylen Green and Vanderbilt’s Diego Pavia.
+There are also some run-first QBs who could be intriguing fantasy stashes such as Vanderbilt’s Diego Pavia and Georgia Tech's Haynes King.

-Ultimately, this QB class could help infuse more QB talent into the NFL if they hit.
+Ultimately, this QB class could help infuse more talent into the NFL if they hit.

 These 2026 Dynasty Superflex Rookie Rankings Are Just The Start